mint-metrics/mojito-website/docs/js-delivery-customisation.md

 The whole test object is passed into the `storageAdapter` functions, allowing you to track custom values for your experiment (e.g. Google Optimize tracking, Google Analytics Custom Dimensions and experiment versions).
 In the example above, we expose  `gaExperimentId` on the root of the test object and we're able to access it via `obj.options.gaExperimentId`.

-### Default exclusion rule
+## Default exclusion rule

-Let's face it, we need to exclude IE and other ancient browsers from being bucketed.
+Let's face it - we need to exclude IE and other ancient browsers from being bucketed.
 They lack so many features of modern browsers that your experiments are likely to break for these useragents.
+It's also not worth weighing down your experimental code with heavy shims to support old browsers.

 To exclude a useragent from being bucketed, you need to set `Mojito.options.excluded` to `true` for those you want excluded.
 We recommend setting the value from the output of a function, like so: